-This schedule is an estimate of the pay scales for each classification as of July 1, 2017.
-Future salary increases contained in our MOU will change these rates.
+This schedule is an estimate of the pay rates for each classification as of July 1, 2020.
+See section 11.1 for information about general salary increases that will change all pay rates during the term of the current contract.